Empathy and the Officer

 I was asked how empathy was involved with the three main areas of officer thought I had identified in my recent book How to Think Like an Officer: organizer, warfighter, and visionary.
 I replied that empathy was necessary in all three areas.
 As an organizer the officer developed and trained units to survive and prevail in the stress of armed conflict.
 The resilience required is material and tactical but also related to matters of the spirit, to morale and esprit de corps.
 To develop the resilience and fighting spirit required, the officer must strive to understand the feelings, fears, and hopes of her soldiers.
 In his role as warfighter, the officer must continue to empathize with those under his command, but also with the adversary, with the affected local population, and even with the people at home.
 The officer must not yield to the soldier’s occupational maladies of insularity and self-righteousness, to a Kipling-esque stance of unappreciated virtue.
 In her visionary role, the officer is often concerned with the post-conflict environment and her own life as a veteran.

 There is no doubt that military service and culture can impede empathy.
 The military path is arduous, and soldiers are taught to ignore or at least overcome danger and discomfort.
 If this stoical attitude is projected outwards, as it often is, it can tend to dismissal of others’ feelings.
 The competitive, hypermasculine atmosphere of many military units also works against empathy and can lead to a distrust of feelings in general.
 On the other hand, and in answer to those who find empathy a sticky or enervating business, I would cite as an example of empathy allied with humility the officer who may be America’s professional soldier par excellence, George C. Marshall.
 Marshall was the World War II Army Chief of Staff and the only American career officer to be awarded the Nobel Prize for Peace.
 Marshall was far from a slave to his feelings.
 In fact, he was notably self-controlled to the point that he struck some people as unfeeling.
 But Marshall had disciplined himself to keep his feelings to one side, lest they interfere with his judgment or wear him out.
 He warned his subordinates not to be people who felt deeply but who thought only on the surface.
 Marshall cultivated detachment but also a deep empathy with those who fought and who suffered the effects of war.
 He displayed this in a thousand acts of personal consideration and in the plan for European recovery that bears his name.
 From his small-town, nineteenth-century beginnings, he developed a vision of the world entire.
-His service was as global as international.
+His service was as global as national.
 I cited two Marshall quotations at the workshop.

 “We have acquired, I think, a feeling and concern for the problems of other peoples.
 There is a deep urge to help the oppressed and to give aid to those on whom great hardship has fallen.”